-After you've achieved a loose, nutrient-rich soil, top it off with a 3-inch layer of mulch, such as Scotts® Nature Scapes® Advanced.
+After you've achieved a loose, nutrient-rich soil, top it off with a 3-inch layer of mulch, such as Scotts® Nature Scapes® Color Enhanced Mulch.
 Mulch helps keep moisture from evaporating from the soil, helps moderate soil temperature, and helps prevent weeds, which compete with plants for water and nutrients, by blocking growth and access to sunlight.
 Apply a granular garden weed preventer like Miracle Gro® Garden Weed Preventer as an additional line of defense against greedy weeds.

 3. Let the Plants be Your Water Guide

 When to Water